Christian Walker Player Props: Diamondbacks vs. Red Sox

-On Friday, Christian Walker (hitting .162 in his past 10 games) and the Arizona Diamondbacks play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks and Christian Walker (.368 slugging percentage over his past 10 games, including two homers), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 Christian Walker Game Info & Props vs. the Red Sox